2006 in Konfrontacja Sztuk Walki

-The year 2006 is the third year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
+The year 2006 was the third year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
 In 2006 Konfrontacja Sztuk Walki held 2 events beginning with, KSW V: Konfrontacja.

 List of events

 KSW V: Konfrontacja

 KSW V: Konfrontacja was a mixed martial arts event held on June 3, 2006 at the Hotel Marriott in Warsaw, Poland.